 About UCI Community Resilience Projects

-Based at the University of California, Irvine (UCI), Community Resilience is a unit within the UCI Office of Sustainability.
-Community Resilience brings together teams of faculty, students, staff, and community collaborators to address environmental, health, and social justice challenges by fostering community-driven and equity-focused solutions.
-Current projects support research, education, and training to bolster.
+Community Resilience is a set of special projects based at the University of California, Irvine (UCI) Community Resilience brings together teams of faculty, students, staff, and community collaborators to address environmental, health, and social justice challenges by fostering community-driven and equity-focused solutions.
+Current and recent projects support research, education, and training to bolster:

-- local worker cooperative and urban farming ecosystems;
+• local worker cooperative, community land trust, mutual aid, and urban farming ecosystems;

-- statewide & campus participatory action research teams for community-driven climate resilience;
+• statewide & campus participatory action research teams for community-driven climate resilience; and

-- national legal educational support to low-income communities and communities of color that are in transition from extraction-based economies to regenerative economies; and
+• national legal educational support to low-income communities and communities of color that are in transition from extraction-based economies to regenerative economies

-Community Resilience relies on a nimble team that includes over twenty community partners and university counterparts as well as student fellows, visiting community scholars, popular education training partners, and a small staff.
-Our work takes place within the ancestral homelands of the Acjachemen and Tongva peoples.
+Community Resilience relies on a nimble team that includes over thirty community partners and university counterparts as well as student fellows, visiting community scholars, popular education training partners, evaluation partners, and a small staff.
+Our work takes place within the shared and unceded ancestral homelands of the Acjachemen and Tongva peoples.
 Read about our engagement with Native Nations and Indigenous Peoples here.